Taipods/SeeQL/WeeklyStatusReport/Week-3-report.md

 Plans for next week
 -------------------
 - Talk about impleamentation of Joins and holding Multiple database for possible joins.
+- Write more rest cases 2/13-2/15
+- Start and finish Relational Algebra Visualizer 2/11-15
+- Merge branches together 2/13
+- Determine what parser we're using 2/12
+- Prepare for Beta
+- Have what we're going to say for beta 2/17-2/18
 > You shall briefly specify what are your next priorities for the next reporting period.
 Rank them as: important and urgent, just important, and just urgent.

 Requests and proposals